To modernize, digitize and increase reliability of civil registers

 The first requirement in terms of reliability is therefore to ensure the quality and unicity of records.

-Gemalto's offer is based on a set of technological building bricks (enrolment, central database, biometric database) each of which can be tailored to the individual needs of each country.
+Gemalto's offer is based on a set of technological building bricks (enrollment, central database, biometric database) each of which can be tailored to the individual needs of each country.

 Gemalto delivers a turnkey solution which includes the integration of an AFIS (automated fingerprint identification system) and the implementation of a biometric database.